jjedrych/DragonShell/README.md

 # DragonShell

-A simple and easy to use Linux Shell
+An easy to use Linux Shell

 ## Design Choices